-Stephen DeSimone joined the firm in 1988 and currently holds the position of President/CEO.
+Stephen DeSimone joined the firm in 1988 and currently holds the position of Chairman and CEO.

 During his career, Mr. DeSimone has specialized in computer modeling of complex formed structures.
 In this pursuit, Mr. DeSimone has developed several techniques that enable complex surface information to be migrated from one computer application to another.
 Other areas of expertise include wind engineering, the use of composite systems and the design of high-rise concrete structures.